My Basket

 From layers to letting in light, there are plenty of ways to get warm and stay snug during the cosy season.
 Whether on a budget or simply looking for a few pointers, we can hopefully help you feel warm and fuzzy inside and out.

-Choosing the right duvet tog is essential, as this will help keep you warm all night.
-‘Tog’ stands for ‘thermal overall grade’ and helps us understand how well your duvet will retain heat and warmth during the night.
-The scale runs from 1, the lightest and least warm, up to 15, the cosiest.
+Choosing the right duvet tog is essential, as the tog level directly affects how well it retains heat, which in turn determines whether it helps keep you warm.
+'Tog' stands for 'thermal overall grade' and the scale runs from 1, which is the lightest and perfect for summer, up to 15, the cosiest.
 We recommend investing in a winter duvet with a tog of at least 10.5 as temperatures drop to keep you feeling toasty warm.

 Move your bed away from any windows

-Get the most out of your hot water bottles
+Get the most out of hot water bottles

 Treat yourself to a draught excluder